IIBF BFM Module B: Unit 7 - Market Risk

-The Dynamics of Pricing Risk
+The Dynamics of

 Market risk arises from adverse movements in the level or volatility of market prices of interest rate instruments, equities, commodities, and currencies.
+Unlike credit risk, market risk is often more immediate and directly tied to transparency in trading floors.

 Value at Risk (VaR)